Before the meeting

-It may be obvious in some cases that you can say, ‘I sense that everyone thinks we should do X. Okay?’
-In case that It is not be obvious, you may need to state what the options are.
+It can be helpful, when the time comes to make a decision, to say, ‘I sense that everyone thinks we should do X. Okay?'
+If the options available aren't obvious, you should state what they are.
 Getting agreement on the options can be viewed as progress.
 Consensus is good, but sometimes voting is necessary.
 Deciding not to force a decision can be the best outcome.

 After the meeting

-There are things you may need to do as Chair; is there something you could do before the next meeting that might unlock an issue?
+There are things you may need to do as Chair.
+Is there something you could do before the next meeting that might unlock an issue?
 Is there someone who was at the meeting who might need a little encouragement?
-Someone who needs to get something of their chest?
+Someone who needs to get something off their chest?